alexeygrigorev/mlwiki.org/index.php/Taylor_Series.md

 ---
-title: "Taylor Series"
 layout: default
 permalink: /index.php/Taylor_Series
+tags:
+- calculus
+- functions
+- series
+title: Taylor Series
 ---

-# Taylor Series

 ## Taylor Series
 The idea behind Taylor Series is that any well-behaving [Function](Function) (e.g. [Continuous Functions](Continuous_Functions)) can be represented as a sum of [Polynomials](Polynomial_Functions)